Simplifying Radicals: Unveiling the Essence of √98

 Expanding the Concept: Simplifying Other Radicals

 The prime factorization method isn't limited to square roots.
-It works equally well for cube roots, fourth roots, and higher-order roots.
+In real terms, it works equally well for cube roots, fourth roots, and higher-order roots.
 The key is to identify perfect cubes (for cube roots), perfect fourths (for fourth roots), and so on, within the prime factorization of the radicand.

 -